jcandan/ddev-ai-agent/CONTRIBUTING.md

 ## Releases

-Pushes to the `main` branch can automatically create a new Git tag and release via `.github/workflows/release-on-main.yml`.
+Pushes to certain branches automatically create SemVer tags and releases via `.github/workflows/release-on-main.yml`.

 We use: